JaciBrunning/EmbeddedTools/README.md

 deploy {
     targets {
         target('myTarget') {
-            addresses << '172.22.11.2' << 'mydevice'        // Addresses to attempt to deploy to, in order of preference mkdirs = true           // Make directories on the remote device when deploying.
-Default: true discoverInstant = true  // Instantly stop the discovery process when the first target is found (faster).
-Default: true directory = 'mydir'     // The subdirectory on the target to deploy to.
-Default: SSH Default user = 'myuser'         // User to login as.
-Required. password = '***'        // Password to use.
-Default: blank promptPassword = true   // Should EmbeddedTools prompt for a password?
-Default: false.
-Overrides password above. timeout = 3             // Timeout to use when connecting to target.
+            directory = '/home/myuser'  // The root directory to start deploying to.
+Default: user home maxChannels = 1         // The number of channels to open on the target (how many files / commands to run at the same time).
+Default: 1 timeout = 3             // Timeout to use when connecting to target.
 Default: 3 (seconds) failOnMissing = true    // Should the build fail if the target can't be found?
-Default: true }
+Default: true

+            locations {
+                ssh {
+                    address = "mytarget.local"  // Required.
+The address to try
+                    user = 'myuser'             // Required.
+The user to login as password = ''               // The password for the user.
+Default: blank (empty) string ipv6 = false                // Are IPv6 addresses permitted?
+Default: false }
             }
+        }
+    }

     artifacts {
-        // COMMON PROPERTIES FOR ALL ARTIFACTS // directory = 'mydir'                     // Subdirectory to use.
+        // COMMON PROPERTIES FOR ALL ARTIFACTS // all {
+            directory = 'mydir'                     // Subdirectory to use.
 Relative to target directory targets << 'myTarget'                   // Targets to deploy to

-        precheck << { execute 'pwd' }            // Closure to execute before onlyIf
-        onlyIf = { execute 'echo Hi' == 'Hi' }  // Check closure for artifact.
-Will not deploy if evaluates to false predeploy << { execute 'echo Pre' }      // After onlyIf, but before deploy logic postdeploy << { execute 'echo Post' }    // After this artifact's deploy logic
+            onlyIf = { execute('echo Hi').result == 'Hi' }   // Check closure for artifact.
+Will not deploy if evaluates to false

+            predeploy << { execute 'echo Pre' }      // After onlyIf, but before deploy logic postdeploy << { execute 'echo Post' }    // After this artifact's deploy logic

+            disabled = true                         // Disable this artifact.
+Default: false.

-        after('someOtherArtifact')              // Make this artifact depend on another artifact dependsOn('someTask')                   // Make this artifact depend on a task
+            dependsOn('someTask')                   // Make this artifact depend on a task }
         // END COMMON //

         fileArtifact('myFileArtifact') {